Sharon Steel/Fairmont Coke Works

 EPA Region 3 (Mid-Atlantic)West Virginia

 Current Site Status

-Now that the major sources of contamination have been eliminated, EM is beginning a study focusing on ground water and any residual contamination which may be present in the LOS area.
-EPA expects to complete a Remedial Investigation and Feasibility Study (RI/FS) and present a Proposed Plan for final actions at the Site by December 2014.
+Now that the major sources of contamination have been eliminated, ExxonMobil (EM) is nearing the completion of a study focusing on ground water and any residual contamination which may be present in the LOS area.
+EPA expects to complete a Remedial Investigation and Feasibility Study (RI/FS) and present a Proposed Plan for final actions at the Site by June 2015.
 The proposed plan will be released for public comment prior to a final decision.